DeepakBolleddu/VoiceAgent/README.md

 **One-line summary.** A cross-lingual, cross-population speech model that estimates *moment-to-moment communicative difficulty* — a graded interactional state, not a diagnostic label — coupled to an offline-validated adaptation policy, and demonstrated inside a multilingual clinical-communication voice agent.

-*Status: design phase, revision 2.
-This document is a living plan, not a fixed specification.*
-*Revision 2 changes: v1 construct locus decided (production difficulty + interactional repair); data-access sequencing and its consequences added; CHAT-transcript bootstrapping incorporated into the measurement model; FluencyBank mechanism caveat added; immediate next step replaced with a concrete, currently-unblocked work plan.*

 ---